Six Material Issues

 1. Implement effective measures for energy use reduction.

-2. Convert to energy sources that contribute to CO_{2} emissions reduction.
+2. Convert to energy sources that lead to CO2 emissions reduction.

-• Achieved continuous reduction in energy use (five-year average energy consumption per unit of 96.7% / equivalent to Class S energy conservation performance*)
+• Achieved continuous reduction in energy use (five-year average energy consumption rate of 98.9% / energy conservation evaluation: Class S)

-• Achieved a reduction in CO2 emissions (2.8% reduction year on year)
+• Achieved a reduction in CO2 emissions (60.4% reduction from the previous year)

 • Continued horseshoe crab release and conservation activities at an overseas subsidiary